Turmeric - Uses and Side Effects

 What Is Turmeric?

 Turmeric is the most popular spice in Indian kitchens.
-It is obtained from the root of the Curcuma longa plant, a ginger family member.
-Turmeric is a herb native to India and Central America.
+It is obtained from the root of the Curcuma longa plant, a member of the ginger family.
+Turmeric is an herb native to India and Central America.
 It is made up of several compounds, almost a hundred of them.
-Its most active ingredient known for health benefits is curcumin.
-Curcumin renders turmeric a yellowish hue but only makes 5 % of it.
+Its most active ingredient, known for its health benefits, is curcumin.
+Curcumin renders turmeric a yellowish hue, but it only makes up five percent of it.

 What Are the Uses of Turmeric?

-Turmeric is a lot more than just a bright, flavored spice, and it possesses a plethora of health benefits.
-So, it is used in a variety of ways and in different forms.
+Turmeric is much more than just a bright, flavored spice; it possesses a plethora of health benefits.
+So, it is used in various ways and forms.
 Some of its uses and benefits are listed below.

-Ease Arthritis Pain: Curcumin in turmeric possesses anti-inflammatory properties, rendering it efficacy in treating inflammatory conditions like arthritis.
+• Ease Arthritis Pain: Turmeric's curcumin has anti-inflammatory properties, making it effective in treating inflammatory conditions like arthritis.
 In a small study, it was found that patients with rheumatoid arthritis who consumed a 500 mg curcumin supplement twice a day for two months experienced considerable improvements in joint tenderness and swelling in comparison to patients who had a prescribed anti-inflammatory drug or a combination of the two remedies.

-Help in Weight Loss: There is not much scientific evidence and hence, it is unclear whether turmeric can actually help in losing weight or not, but primary research suggested that it may enhance the efforts of weight loss.
+• Help in Weight Loss: There is not much scientific evidence, and hence, it is unclear whether turmeric can help in weight loss, but primary research suggested that it may enhance weight loss efforts.

-Complement Cancer Treatment: As per the American Cancer Society, it is not clear whether turmeric can help in preventing cancer growth in human beings or not.
-However, it is claimed by a review study that turmeric may act as an adjunct to cancer treatment, due to its antioxidant and anti-inflammatory properties.
-The researchers noted that curcumin in turmeric may prevent tumor formation and its transformation into cancerous form, though this piece of research is insufficient in humans and more studies are needed.
+• Complement Cancer Treatment: As per the American Cancer Society, it is not clear whether turmeric can help prevent cancer growth in human beings.
+However, a review study claims that turmeric may act as an adjunct to cancer treatment due to its antioxidant and anti-inflammatory properties.
+The researchers noted that curcumin in turmeric may prevent tumor formation and its transformation into a cancerous form, though this piece of research is insufficient in humans, and more studies are needed.

-Support Skin Health: Turmeric is packed with anti-inflammatory, antimicrobial, and antioxidative properties, providing it a potential efficacy for treating skin conditions such as acne, eczema, and psoriasis.
+• Support Skin Health: Turmeric is packed with anti-inflammatory, antimicrobial, and antioxidative properties, providing it with potential efficacy for treating skin conditions such as acne, eczema, and psoriasis.
 However, more studies and research are needed to support this point.
-Due to its limited bioavailability, it is less likely to be used as the only treatment for skin diseases, instead, it can complement the existing ones.
+Due to its limited bioavailability, it is less likely to be used as the only treatment for skin diseases.
+Instead, it can complement the existing ones.

 What Are the Side Effects of Turmeric?

-According to the National Center for Complementary and Integrative Health (NCCIH), turmeric is generally safe for consumption, though taking it in increased amounts or over long periods of time may cause abdominal issues like diarrhea, skin rash, yellow stool, and headache.
+According to the National Center for Complementary and Integrative Health (NCCIH), turmeric is generally safe for consumption, though taking it in increased amounts or over long periods may cause abdominal issues like diarrhea, skin rash, yellow stool, and headache.
+The daily intake of turmeric should not increase by 12 grams per day.

 Some other potential risks of turmeric are as follows: